 Fifteen unspoiled islands

 Colloquially known as The Needle, Te Rua Manga is an unmissable stop on a Cross Island hike, a landmark of the Rarotonga Island.
-For anybody who wants to get to know the heart of Cook Island, The Needle epitomizes the unspoiled nature of the Cook Islands.
+This striking, unique landform that rises majestically out of the surrounding jungle epitomizes the unspoiled nature of the Cook Islands.

 A variety of interesting artefacts await you at the Cook Islands National Museum.
 As a paean to the South Pacific Islands, this Museum is perfect for those who wish to explore the history and culture of this region of the world.
 Replicas of exhibits from other museums as well as temporary exhibitions complete the offer.

-The highest mountain in the Cook Islands, Te Manga, at 2,000 feet, is located on the main island of Rarotonga.
-Several hiking trails lead through a thick forest, which stretches over all the mountain slopes.
-Keep a look out for the magical biodiversity as you hike along this isolated terrain.
+The highest mountain in the Cook Islands, Te Manga stands at 2,000 feet - taller than any skyscraper in the United States.
+Located on the main island of Rarotonga, Te Manga has several hiking trails that lead through a thick forest, which stretches over all the mountain slopes.
+Keep a look out for the remarkable biodiversity as you hike along this isolated terrain.

 There are high temperatures all year round on the Cook Islands, and given their proximity to the equator, the climate hardly fluctuates.
 Between November and March, however, the islands see a warmer rainy season with tropical showers.
 Cyclones can also occur during this time.
 In the dry season from April to October temperatures between 60° F and 80° F are common.
 With an average of 77°F, June to October is the best time for a trip to the Cook Islands, especially if you want to avoid the rainy season.